23 Mar Harrow Terminology

 The Bill Book is a small blue book that provides essential information about the School and the term’s calendar.

-A Bluer is the uniform’s dark blue jacket.
+A bluer is the dark blue jacket boys wear as part of their school uniform.
 Greyers are the grey trousers.

 Butteries are the kitchens in the Houses.

-A Copy is awarded for 12 send ups or to the top boy in each subject every term.
-Boys with eight copies win a prize.
+A Copy is awarded for 12 Send Ups or to the boy who has done best in each subject every term.
+Boys with eight Copies win a prize.

-Double is lines on special paper, set as a sanction.
+Double is lines written on special paper, set as a sanction.

 Ducker is the swimming pool.

-Flannels are School colours for sport.
-A boy awarded his Flannels for cricket, rugby, football, Harrow football or for minor sports may wear a grey waistcoat with his tails.
+Flannels are School awards for sport.
+A boy awarded his Flannels for cricket, rugby, football, Harrow football or for minor sports may wear a grey waistcoat when he wears his tailcoat as part of his uniform.

 The Guild is a specially appointed group of senior boys who have shown artistic or cultural excellence.
-They have a distinctive maroon tie and may wear a maroon waistcoat with their tails.
+They have a distinctive maroon tie and may wear a maroon waistcoat with their tailcoat.

 Locking up is a deadline, after which time boys must sign out if they wish to leave their House.